 Australia’s expenditure on copper exploration was down 27 percent year-on-year in Q1 2017, but the country has maintained steady production despite the impact of heavy rainfall and Cyclone Debbie.

 Copper production in the Congo decreased from 1.02 million MT in 2015 to 910,000 MT in 2016.
 The fall was caused by Glencore’s (LSE:GLEN) partial suspension of production at its Katanga operation.
 The Congo’s industry-led chamber of mines said it expects the country to mine about 1.5 million MT of the metal in 2018, supported by the reopening of Katanga in the second half of the year.

 Mine production: 740,000 MT

-Similarly, Canadian copper production remained flat in 2015, sitting around 695,000 tonnes relative to 696,000 tonnes for the year previous.
-While the strong US dollar may be putting pressure on copper prices, the exchange rate can be a boon for Canadian producers who record costs in Canadian dollars, but sell in US dollars.
+Canadian copper production also increased in 2016, coming in at 720,000 MT relative to 697,000 MT the previous year.
+While the strong US dollar may be putting pressure on copper prices, the exchange rate can be a boon for Canadian producers that record costs in Canadian dollars, but sell in US dollars.

-Mexico rounds out the list of the world’s 10 top copper-producing countries for 2015 with 550,000 tonnes of production, an increase from 515,000 tonnes in 2014.
-Despite being lowest on the list, Mexico is also home to Grupo Mexico (OTCMKTS:GMBXF), which owns 85 percent of Southern Copper (NYSE:SCCO), one of the largest copper-producing companies in the world.
+Mexico rounds out the list of the world’s 10 top copper-producing countries for 2016.
+It produced 620,000 MT that year, up from 594,000 MT in 2015.
+Despite being lowest on the list, Mexico is home to Grupo Mexico (OTCMKTS:GMBXF), which owns 85 percent of Southern Copper, one of the largest copper-producing companies in the world.